Alpaca Raises $150 Million At A $1.15B Valuation To Build The Global Standard For Brokerage Infrastructure

 Alpaca intends to deploy the proceeds to further strengthen its global investment infrastructure in support of sophisticated financial institutions and institutional trading clients worldwide.
 In parallel with expanding and enhancing its existing asset offerings, the company is establishing local market presence and securing regulatory licenses in key jurisdictions, advancing institutional-grade trading capabilities, bridging traditional and on-chain financial ecosystems, and reinforcing cybersecurity and platform resilience.
 These initiatives underscore Alpaca's commitment to maintaining its leadership role in the ongoing modernization of global capital markets.

 2025 was a breakout year for Alpaca.
 The company dramatically expanded its product suite with multi-leg options, fully paid securities lending, fixed-income, and 24/5 U.S. stock trading.
-Alpaca introduced High-Yield Cash through an interest-bearing sweep program and expanded its regulatory and clearing footprint by securing OCC and FICC memberships.
+Alpaca introduced High-Yield Cash through an interest-bearing sweep program, and announced its Instant Tokenization Network at TOKEN2049 Singapore with launch partners including xStocks, Dinari, Ondo Finance, and The Solana Foundation.
+The company expanded its regulatory and clearing footprint by securing OCC and FICC memberships.
 Alpaca also became a Nasdaq Exchange Member and added support for embeddable Shariah-compliant investing solutions across savings accounts, options, and instant funding.

 About Alpaca

-Alpaca is a US-headquartered, self-clearing broker-dealer and a global leader in brokerage infrastructure APIs providing access to stocks, ETFs, options, and fixed income.
-Alpaca delivers embeddable finance solutions for fully paid securities lending, high-yield cash, 24/5 trading, Shariah-compliant investing and more.
+Alpaca is a US-headquartered, self-clearing broker-dealer and a global leader in brokerage infrastructure APIs providing access to stocks, ETFs, options, fixed income, and crypto.
+Alpaca delivers embeddable finance solutions for tokenization, fully paid securities lending, high-yield cash, 24/5 trading, Shariah-compliant investing and more.
 Today, Alpaca powers over 9 million brokerage accounts across hundreds of fintechs and institutions in 40+ countries with over $321M in funding.
 For more information, visit: alpaca

-AlpacaDB, Inc., the parent company of Alpaca Securities LLC, provides services and technology, including the brokerage infrastructure API supporting Alpaca's financial services.
+AlpacaDB, Inc., the parent company of Alpaca Securities LLC and Alpaca Crypto LLC, provides services and technology, including the brokerage infrastructure API supporting Alpaca's financial services.

 Securities brokerage services are provided by Alpaca Securities LLC, member FINRA /SIPC, a wholly owned subsidiary of AlpacaDB, Inc.